“A society grows great when one plants trees in whose shade they know they shall never sit”

 Excellent public schools will require additional private funding over the long term.
 Recognizing this, many years ago Ed! created an Endowment Fund.
-Today, through donations and investment gains, our Endowment has grown to over $2.1 million in 2014.
+Today, through donations and investment gains, our Endowment has grown to nearly $3 million in 2017.

 The fund follows a prudent, long-term investment strategy overseen by Ed!’s endowment committee.
 Although our nation is suffering through a recession, the fund’s investment portfolio performed well compared to relevant investment and competitive benchmarks.